 - Amplified sound is not to be directed out of windows by using speakers.

 - Each student has the responsibility to take the initiative and discuss noise concerns with the offending student.
 If a student is bothered by someone else's noise, the student should ask him or her to reduce the volume level of the offending noise.
 The student has every right to expect the other student to reduce the volume.
 Likewise, if a student is requested to reduce the volume level, they should do so out of respect for a fellow student.
 Residence Life will deal with excessive noise.
 However, staff may not always be aware of every problem.

 - Students and guests should keep their voice levels low while talking in hallways, bathrooms, study lounges, etc., to help maintain a quiet living environment for all students.

 - Students will refrain from participating in sports-like activity within or immediately adjacent to University housing.
 The University has designated playing areas for these types of activities.

-- If a student persists in creating excessive noise, the student may be referred to Residence Life and/or the Office of Student Conduct.
+- If a student persists in creating excessive noise, the student may be referred to Residence Life and/or the Office of Student Accountability and Conflict Response.